bitcashorg/bitcash-contract-dho/docs/proposal.md

 <!-- Doubt:
 Please, read carefully what i wrote above, I think maybe I missunderstand types and phases, 'cause as I undertand every phase can have its own type.
 I marked as `pending` some fields because I'm not sure how to describe them.
-Also, I haven't seen 'propvoting' in the constants.hpp file, only its use in the Unit Tests -->
+Also, I haven't seen 'vote' in the constants.hpp file, only its use in the Unit Tests -->

 ---